szporwolik/perun/README.md

 # Perun for DCS World

-This toolset extracts data from DCS World server and sends information to the local Json file and UDP port.
+This toolset extracts data from DCS World server and sends information to the local Json file and UDP port for further processing.

-Provided windows app puts JSON data to MySQL database.
+Provided windows app puts received UDP packets to MySQL database.
 Additionaly Perun windows app can be used to merge LotATC and DCS SRS data in one database making Perun for DCS World wannabe ultimate integration tool for the server admins.

-However this software is intended to be used by experienced users - the output is data Json and MySQL; you will need to process/display it yourself.
+However, this software is intended to be used by experienced users - the output is Json data and MySQL; you will need to process/display it yourself.

 ![Perun in action](https://i.imgur.com/ougQMPq.png)
 ![Data flow](https://i.imgur.com/sHDQoLM.png)